Bearx2004/vb6jsonx/README.md

 Vb6jsonx is a COM component that extends [VBA-JSON][1].
 It increases the simplicity and usability of **creating** or **querying** JSON objects.

+> * Dictionary is wraped JsonObject,Collection is Wraped JsonArray.
 > * The simplicity of creating objects.
 > * Query the object value through the path.